 We stopped for a brief hike among these peculiar formations.

-Jess and I came across this partially hidden memorial on an earlier hike.
+I came across this partially hidden memorial on an earlier hike.
 I went to show Joel and was surprised to find it broken.
 Who would do such a thing?

 I think they look like eyelids.
 Creepy monster eyelids.